Coderdreams/tradingweb/Readme.md

 $ mysql -uroot -p # credentials are specific to your server

+# On mysql's prompt copy and paste these:

-CREATE USER 'tradingop'@'localhost' IDENTIFIED BY 'connecttrade';
+> CREATE USER 'tradingop'@'localhost' IDENTIFIED BY 'connecttrade';
-GRANT ALL PRIVILEGES ON tradingapp.* TO 'tradingop'@'localhost' WITH GRANT OPTION;
+> GRANT ALL PRIVILEGES ON tradingapp.* TO 'tradingop'@'localhost' WITH GRANT OPTION;
-CREATE DATABASE tradingapp;
+> CREATE DATABASE tradingapp;

+If the credentials need to be different change them here, and edit database_config.json to match them.

 # Populate the database with the starting script